Hachim Mastour: Style of play

-Described as a "fantasista" in Italian, Mastour is a versatile, quick, agile, creative, and highly skilful player, with excellent technique and an ability to read the game; although his favoured role is as an attacking midfielder, he is capable of playing in several attacking roles, and has been deployed as a second striker, or even as a winger.
-Although naturally right-footed, he is strong with either foot.
+Described as a "fantasista" in Italian, Mastour is a versatile, quick, agile, creative, and skilful player, with strong technique and an ability to read the game; although his favoured role is as an attacking midfielder, he is capable of playing in several attacking roles, and has been deployed as a second striker, or even as a winger.

 Mastour claimed at age 14 that his main abilities were his ball control and dribbling.
 In 2015, Fabio Balaudo of UEFA.com added: "Excellent dribbling skills and sublime technique have made him almost impossible to mark for players in his age group.
 With great control at speed, a good shot with both feet and the ability to change pace, he is expected to shine behind the forwards or as a winger."
 A former coach likened Mastour to former Inter midfielder Wesley Sneijder for his ability to orchestrate play from behind the forward line, but his ability in making the ball disappear with his tricks earned him comparisons with Ronaldinho and Neymar as well.
 Several pundits, including Ivano Pasqualino, have also highlighted Mastour's ball-juggling skills and prowess at free-style football as some of his key strengths and characteristics as a player.
 In 2014, Omar Danesi, the coach of Milan's under-17 team, praised Mastour's speed and ability to retain the ball from defenders.
 He predicted a first-team breakthrough, while assuring that Mastour should be given sufficient time to improve beforehand.
 A.C.
 Milan youth director, Filippo Galli, said that "nobody at Milan has any doubts about Hachim's ability".